-Dr. Matthew K. Burns is a Professor of Special Education and Director of the Center for Collaborative Solutions for Kids, Practice, and Policy (SKiPP).
-He is a prolific researcher (e.g., published over 200 articles and book chapters, and 12 books), but is dedicated to positively influencing practice in K-12 schools and mentoring the next generation of thought leaders in education.
-As one of the leading researchers regarding the use of assessment data to determine individual or small-group interventions, Dr. Burns works closely with schools to study and implement response-to-intervention models, intensive reading and math interventions, school-based teams, and generally supporting students with and without disabilities who needs are not being met.
-He is the immediate Past Editor of School Psychology Review and Past Editor of Assessment for Effective Intervention.
-Dr. Burns was also a practicing school psychologist and special education administrator before becoming an academic, and served on the faculty of the University of Minnesota for 10 years and Central Michigan University for 5 years.
+Dr. Matthew K. Burns is a Professor of Special Education at the University of Missouri, and Director of the Center for Collaborative Solutions for Kids, Practice, and Policy.
+He has published over 200 articles and book chapters in national publications, and has co-authored or co-edited 14 books.
+He is also the immediate Past Editor of School Psychology Review and Past Editor of Assessment for Effective Intervention.
+Dr. Burns is one of the leading researchers regarding the use of assessment data to determine individual or small-group interventions, and has published extensively on response to intervention, academic interventions, and facilitating problem-solving teams.
+In addition Dr. Burns was a practicing school psychologist and special education administrator before becoming an academic, and served on the faculty of the University of Minnesota for 10 years and Central Michigan University for 5 years.

 Hosted by SISP student committee, McGill University